California Climate Action Corps Host Partner Application

 Please provide key organization contacts and refer to the definitions listed below.
 You may list the same person for multiple roles, but only one person may be identified as the

-Note: California Volunteers, Office of the Governor sends emails with program stories, events, and resources.
+Note: California Volunteers, Office of the Governor sends periodic emails with program updates, events, and resources.
 All contacts listed may be added to the distribution list, but can unsubscribe at any time.

-Partner Applicantthe person completing this form/point of contact for project communications
+Partner Applicantthe person completing this form/point of contact for application communications

 Example: (444)444-4444